 It’s not easy to think of diverting activities when you’re feeling stressed or trying to meet a work deadline, so make a list of ideas and resources and share them with other parents.
 After all, this third lockdown is likely to last for a couple of months at least.

 No one is expecting you to replicate the role of a teacher, so be creative in your definition of education.
 Writing postcards to elderly neighbours, building a model of your house in Minecraft, devising a puppet show or growing seeds in a yoghurt pot are all valuable experiences.

 There are plenty of resources to help you with this:

-- Children’s author Michael Rosen has 48 hours’ worth of stories, poems, songs and jokes – all free on Youtube
+- Children’s author Michael Rosen has many hours’ worth of stories, poems, songs and jokes – all free on Youtube

 - Get a free ‘Art is where the home is’ activity pack with creative ideas from leading artists such as Grayson Perry, Antony Gormley and Gillian Wearing

 - Free online dance performances and workshops for all ages

 - Keep an eye on the BBC’s Culture in Quarantine site for all the latest ideas

 - Many museums and galleries have online resources and virtual tours available during the shut down – for instance the Science Museum, Natural History Museum and British Museum